Carlton, Bedfordshire

 Carlton has two pubs, The Royal Oak and The Fox.
+A third pub, The Angel, traded on the High Street until the 1990s.
+It has since been converted into a private residence.
 There is a Post Office and village shop located on Carlton's busiest through road, Bridgend.
 There is also one school, Carlton C of E Primary School and a village hall which is also used as the school's assembly and sports hall.
 The village has an Emmaus community which includes a busy cafe / restaurant, furniture repair workshop and secondhand shop with furniture, books, china, clothes, and bric-a-brac.
 Also situated on the Emmaus site is Carlton Squash Club, a community run club that offers two courts for both squash and racketball.
 The courts were opened in 1980 by the football manager Brian Clough, who himself was a keen squash player.

 The village was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.